1. When is the best time to travel to Colombia?

 20. What immunizations are recommended/ required?

-No immunizations are currently required for visiting Colombia.
-Hepatitis A and Typhoid are recommended.
-Yellow fever and malaria exist in Colombia's lowland areas.
-Travelers visiting the Andes and Cartagena generally do not receive the yellow fever vaccination or take malaria prophylaxis.
+Proof of Yellow Fever vaccination is currently required for travelers visiting Colombia.
+Hepatitis A, and Typhoid are strongly recommended at least two weeks prior to your trip.
+Malaria also exists in Colombia's lowland areas.
+Travelers visiting the Andes and Cartagena generally do not take malaria prophylaxis.
 Please note that some countries, such as Costa Rica, require a yellow fever vaccination if traveling directly from Colombia.
 For the most current information, please consult your doctor and/or check out the Center for Disease Control website at www.cdc.gov

 21. Do I need a visa/passport?